yuliapsavinkova/js-fitness/notes/patterns.md

 # Common Patterns & Strategies

 ## Two Pointers

 Used when dealing with sorted arrays or strings.

 ## Sliding Window

-Used for problems involving substrings, subarrays, or sequences.
+Used for problems involving substrings, sub arrays, or sequences.

 ## Hash Map

 Fast lookup, used in problems like Two Sum, frequency counting.

 ## Recursion

 Useful for divide-and-conquer or tree-based problems.

 ---